tom-seddon/b2/doc/Debug-version.md

 specified, or the request content type if not.

 Currently, onle one file type is supported: a BBC disc image, as per the list above.
-The image will be inserted in drive 0, as per `mount` and the emulator reset.
+The image will be inserted in drive 0, as per `mount`, and the emulator reset.

 ## Using the HTTP API for developing BBC software